Referee/Head Meet Official

 Set-up and Take-down

-Prepare the pool area for the meet (6:30am Saturday meets or 4:30pm weekday meets) and restores area back to pre-meet conditions after each meet.
-Will be responsible for setting up ez-ups for each ready bench area, caution barriers around wading pool, trash bags/cans around ready benches, yellow lane towels, tables/umbrellas and chairs for ribbons, scoring, starter and flip chart.
-Will report to Equipment Manager for instructions and set up equipment.
+Prepare the pool area for the meet (6:15am Saturday meets or 4:15pm weekday meets) and restores area back to pre-meet conditions after each meet.
+Will be responsible for setting up ez-ups for each ready bench area and age group areas, caution barriers around wading pool, trash bags/cans around ready benches, yellow lane towels, scoring, starter and flip chart.

-Use the Dolphin Wireless timer or manual stopwatch to time swimmers.
-There will be 2 timers per lane.
-The new wireless timers start automatically, but will need to be stopped by volunteer once swimmer reaches the wall.
-The digital timer will need to be started at the starter's signal and will stop the timer when the swimmer reaches the wall and will record swimmer's time on timing sheet after each heat.
-This timing sheet will be handed to the Runner at the end of each event.
+Use the manual stopwatch to time swimmers.
+There will be 1 timer per lane.
+The manual timer will need to be started at the starter's signal and will need to stop the timer when the swimmer reaches the wall.
+The timer will record the swimmer's time on a timing sheet after each heat.
+This timing sheet will be handed down to the end of the pool at the end of each event for official recording.